poemusica/HB_Whiteboarding/Trees/Trees03/README.md

-Second, instead simply putting operator tokens on the output queue, whenever an operator is going to be moved to the output queue, instead it combines that operator with the last two elements on the queueand turns it into a binary tree node and puts the node on the queue.
+Second, instead simply putting operator tokens on the output queue, whenever an operator is going to be moved to the output queue, instead it combines that operator with the last two elements on the queue and turns it into a binary tree node and puts the node on the queue.

 * While there are tokens to be read: